About apps and data stores

 For example, you can provide domains such as yourexamplewebsite.com/faq and yourexamplewebsite.com/events and enable search or recommendations over the content at those domains.

-There are two types of indexing:
+There are two types of website data stores:

-• Basic website indexing
+• Basic website search:

-• Advanced website indexing
+• Advanced website indexing:

-For more information, see Advanced website indexing.
+• Requires domain verification.
+For more information, see Verify website domains.

 Structured data